 The introductory timeline to Climate for Change functions as an ordering of disparate elements into a complete story and thereby provides a sense of coherence.
 Narratively, this coherence seems to indicate that there is a point of view and consequently an agent that might be able to solve the climate crisis, namely the UN's SDGs.
 However, it is precisely the absence of such a collective agent that Chakrabarty has pointed to as one of the underlying aporias in successfully addressing climate change.
+As Norway is the one clear collective that stands out in Climate for Change.
 As we have shown, the exhibition reduces the country's responsibility to mitigate by making it small with regard to emissions while presenting it as important elsewhere in the museum.